LLC vs. INC: Everything You Need to Know

 In the U.S., companies are taxed at a lower rate than individuals.
 Firms can own shares in different companies and obtain corporate dividends 80 percent tax-free.
 There are no limits to the quantity of losses a company might carry ahead to subsequent tax years.

 If you need help with discerning between LLC and Inc., you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.